gnafit/gna/doc/source/example.rst

 be placed there.
 The parameters are initialized in lines 17-20, and ``ns.reqparameter`` method is used.
-This method searches for already defined parameter with the specified name in currently available namespaces, and in case if it isn't found, creates it in the namespace ``ns`` according to the provided ``kwargs``.
-So, if some of that parameters were already created by other module and the corresponding namespace is explicetly activated, those parameters will be reused.
+This method searches for already defined parameter with the specified name in currently available namespaces, and in case it isn't found, creates it in the namespace ``ns`` according to the provided ``kwargs``.
+So, if some of that parameters were already created by other module and the corresponding namespace is explicitly activated, those parameters will be reused.
 This makes possible to share parameters between different experiments.

 Then we activate the created namespace (line 21) for a moment to create our ``GaussianPeakWithBackground`` computational block.
-All its variables will be bound, and the previous ``reqparameter`` calls ensure that all the required names will be available during the binding procedure.
+All variables in it will be bound, and the previous ``reqparameter`` calls ensure that all the required names will be available during the binding procedure.